Waterfalls at Tettegouche State Park

 Illgen Falls is just a short drive inland along the Baptism River.
 Take Highway 1 1.6 miles to a small pull-off parking area on the left (past the Superior Hiking Trail parking area).
 It is not well marked, but there is a small state park sign.

 The short trail takes you past a cabin, then to the thundering Illgen Falls.
 Explore the flat river above the falls, and take the rocky path down adjacent to the falls.
 In the summer, you may find people swinging into the pool by the ropes on both sides.
-You can also make your way into the pool by the rocks if you don’t want to jump.
-As always, be careful when exploring river waters; they can be unpredictable.
+You can also make your way into the pool from the rocks.
+As always, use extreme caution when entering river waters; they can be unpredictable.